 Figure 4.6.
-Conceptual Plan for Indian Creek Natural Resource Restoration and Conservation Project
+Conceptual Plan for Indian Creek Restoration and Conservation.

-The total estimated project cost for land acquisition, surveying/permitting/legal fees, long-term protection, restoration construction, and monitoring is \$1,860,000, of which \$1,760,000 is requested from the Trustees and up to \$100,000 is proposed in matching funds.
+The total estimated project cost for land acquisition, surveying/permitting/legal fees, long-term protection, restoration construction, and monitoring is \$2,426,555, of which \$2,316,555 is requested from the Trustees and up to \$110,000 is proposed in matching funds.
 The land acquisition costs are based on an estimate and an appraisal will be completed prior to acquisition.
+(Note the estimated cost for this alternative increased from the Draft RP/EA by \$666,555 due to additional acreage being acquired and preserved through conservation easement.)

 Table 4.4.
-Evaluation of Indian Creek Restoration Alternative.
+Evaluation of Indian Creek Restoration

-Alternative #4: Indian Creek Natural Resource Restoration and Conservation (Preferred) Restoration Criteria Rationale (Y/N for eligibility criteria; H/M/L for evaluation criteria) Meets restoration goals and Y; Includes avoided conversion and restoration within 142 acres objectives effectively: of wetlands and 15,050 lf (2.85 miles) of 100 foot buffers along Indian Creek and Molls Branch.
-Delivers benefits cost-effectively: Y; Cost effective relative to the resource and service losses and - expected benefit.
+Alternative #4: Indian Creek Natural Resource Restoration and Conservation (Selected) Restoration Criteria Rationale (Y/N for eligibility criteria; H/M/L for evaluation criteria) Meets restoration goals and Y; Includes avoided conversion and restoration within 140 acres objectives effectively: of wetlands and approximately 40 acres of buffer along Indian Creek and Molls Branch.
+Delivers benefits cost-effectively: Y; Cost effective relative to the resource and service losses and expected benefit.
 Reasonable cost/acre estimate for land protection.
+High probability of success: Y; Proven approach, project team with prior demonstrated success.

-High probability of success: Y; Proven approach, project team with prior demonstrated D 11 11 success.
 Provides measurable results: Y; Restores wetland habitat and provides perpetual conservation of riparian corridor.
 Avoids collateral injury to natural Y; Poses no long term or indirect impacts to injured or other resources: natural resources.
-Ensures protection of human Y; Poses no unacceptable risks to public health and safety health and safety: Is not otherwise required: Y; Project is not mandated by other policies, statutory or legal and the same was a significant requirements.
+Ensures protection of human Y; Poses no unacceptable risks to public health and safety health and safety: Is not otherwise required: Y; Project is not mandated by other policies, statutory or legal - requirements.
 Compatible with the remediation Y; Does not impact anticipated or planned remedial actions at process: the Site.
-Proximity to Site: H; Project is less than 3.5 miles upstream from the Site and is Trommey to Site. located within the Navassa town limits.
-Relationship to injured resources: H; Benthic and aquatic resources in the existing tidal freshwater Relationship to injured resources. marsh and swamp forest would be protected from the imminent threat of intensive site development.
-Similarity of habitat functions / H; Like the wetlands at the Site, protection of tidal freshwater ecosystem services benefited: wetlands along Indian Creek and Molls Branch will provide nutrient uptake, runoff filtration, thermal regulation, bank stability and input for aquatic food webs.
+Proximity to Site: H; Project is less than 3.5 miles upstream from the Site and is - located within the Navassa town limits.
+Relationship to injured resources: H; Benthic and aquatic resources in the existing tidal freshwater marsh and swamp forest would be protected from the imminent threat of intensive site development.
+Similarity of habitat functions / H; Like the wetlands at the Site, protection of tidal freshwater ecosystem services benefited: wetlands along Indian Creek and Molls Branch will provide - nutrient uptake, runoff filtration, thermal regulation, bank stability and input for aquatic food webs.
 These riparian wetlands will enhance fisheries productivity.
-More than one natural resource H; In addition to providing shelter for benthic invertebrates, and/or service: and/or service: these riparian wetlands will enhance fisheries productivity.
-D C 1 C' Recreational benefits would also be realized.
-Degree of resource benefit: H; The conversion threat to the proposed project site is high (due to proximity to new interstate and residential zoning onsite); consequently, the degree of benefit associated with avoiding that habitat conversion or development is substantive.
+More than one natural resource H; In addition to providing shelter for benthic invertebrates, and/or service: these riparian wetlands will enhance fisheries productivity.
+Recreational benefits would also be realized.
+Degree of resource benefit: H; The conversion threat to the project site is high (due to proximity to new interstate and residential zoning onsite); consequently, the degree of benefit associated with avoiding that habitat conversion or development is substantive.
 Conservation significance: H; The project includes the restoration and conservation of natural resources deemed significant to the natural and cultural heritage of the local Navassa community.
 This habitat is identified as a Significant Natural Heritage Area by the North Carolina Natural Heritage Program and is classified as vulnerable to extinction (due to its limited range of occurrence and threat to degradation).
 Extreme level of development pressure.
-Advanced level of planning / H; The project Sponsor can convey a conservation easement in a development: timely manner to NCCLT to protect the wetlands on the property r and assure compatible site improvements are implemented.
+Advanced level of planning / H; The project Sponsor can convey a conservation easement in a development: timely manner to NCCLT to protect the wetlands on the property - and assure compatible site improvements are implemented.
 Leverage: M; Leveraging funds and partnerships.
-20,01450.
-1.1, 20 · craging rands and partitionips.
-Complimentary to existing plans / H; The proposed protection/restoration of tidal freshwater goals: habitat benefits anadromous fish and prey species is an identified priority in multiple state and federal plans.
+Complimentary to existing plans / H; The protection/restoration of tidal freshwater habitat benefits goals: anadromous fish and prey species is an identified priority in multiple state and federal plans.

-4.5 Alternative 5: Lower Black River Conservation (Preferred)
+4.5 Alternative 5: Lower Black River Conservation (Selected)